raul23/Darth-Vader-RPi/docs/README.rst

    <p align="center"><img src="https://raw.githubusercontent.com/raul23/images/master/Darth-Vader-RPi/darth_vader_01.jpg" width="394" height="700"/></p>

-**Darth-Vader-RPi** is a Raspberry Pi project about activating a Darth Vader figurine (11.5 inches tall) by turning LEDs on his spacesuit and lightsaber, and by playing sounds such as some of his famous quotes.
+**Darth-Vader-RPi** is a Raspberry Pi (RPi) project about activating a Darth Vader action figure by turning LEDs on his spacesuit and lightsaber, and by playing sounds such as some of his famous quotes.

-The LEDs illuminate the lightsaber and the three slots in the chest control unit.
+The Darth Vader action figure is 11.5 inches tall (which is `this one from Hasbro <https://amzn.to/3hIw0ou>`_) and was modified to make it more livelike by illuminating the lightsaber and the three slots in the chest control unit.
 3 push buttons control the following sounds:

 #.
 Some of his famous quotes
 #.
 The Imperial march theme song